 Stage Manager/Operator: Mel Moldrich

 Presented February 20 – March 9, 2014 in association with Theatre Works and Auspicious Arts Projects by arrangement with Hal Leonard Australia Pty Ltd. A co-production with Manilla Street Productions.

 Proudly supported by Lyngala Foundation.

-We are thrilled to announce that following our sell-out season of Assassins at Fortyfivedownstairs in 2013, we are poised to take the production on the road for a two-week tour in October.
+Following our sell-out season of Assassins at Fortyfivedownstairs in 2013, Watch This took the show on the road for a two-week tour in October.
 A black comedy that explores the dark side of manifest destiny narratives, Assassins received three Green Room nominations for its debut season.
 Our 2014 micro-tour was a bold experiment and one squarely aimed at offering a unique opportunity for regional venues and audiences to access a full scale production of a sophisticated musical by an outstanding cast and creative team.